Ruwini-Thakshila/chat-app-java-back-end/README.md

 WebSockets provide full-duplex communication channels over a single, long-lived connection.
 This makes them well-suited for real-time applications where low latency communication is crucial, such as chat applications.

 ## API Documentation
-Explore the WebSocket endpoints and their usage in the [API Documentation](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API)
+Explore the WebSocket endpoints and their usage in the [WebSocket API Documentation](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).

 ## Technologies Used